wagtail/wagtail/docs/topics/snippets.md

 `@register_snippet` tells Wagtail to treat the model as a snippet.
 The `panels` list defines the fields to show on the snippet editing page.
 It's also important to provide a string representation of the class through `def __str__(self):` so that the snippet objects make sense when listed in the Wagtail admin.

-## Including Snippets in Template Tags
+## Including snippets in template tags

 The simplest way to make your snippets available to templates is with a template tag.
-This is mostly done with vanilla Django, so perhaps reviewing Django's documentation for :doc:`django custom template tags <howto/custom-template-tags>` will be more helpful.
+This is mostly done with vanilla Django, so perhaps reviewing Django's documentation for [custom template tags](django:howto/custom-template-tags) will be more helpful.
 We'll go over the basics, though, and point out any considerations to make for Wagtail.

 First, add a new python file to a `templatetags` folder within your app - for example, `myproject/demo/templatetags/demo_tags.py`.
 We'll need to load some Django modules and our app's models, and ready the `register` decorator: